-To sharpen this picture, Fig. 6 shows data from subjects instructed to control respiratory rate (RR, shown in blue) by following a computer-generated RR frequency sweep (tidal volumes not controlled), repeated with a background of 0- and 50-W exercises, respectively.
-(Fig. 5B shows HR and zoomed in for the 0-W exercise data.)
-For each exercise taken separately, HR is fit with static (blue in Fig. 5B) and one-state models, as well as a two-state, five-parameter linear model (shown in black in Figs. 5B and 6, Table 2):
+To sharpen this picture, Fig. 6 shows data from subjects instructed to control respiratory rate (RR, shown in blue) by following a computer generated RR frequency sweep (tidal volumes not controlled), repeated with a background of 0 watt and 50 watts exercises respectively.
+(Fig. 5B shows HR and zoomed in for the 0 watt exercise data.)
+For each exercise taken separately, HR is fit with static (blue in Fig. 5B) and 1-state models, as well as a 2-state, 5-parameter linear model (shown in black in Figs. 5B, 6, Table 2)

-$$\Delta H(t) = a_1 H(t) + b_1 V(t) + x(t)$$
+$$\Delta h(t) = a_1 h(t) + b_1 V(t) + x(t)$$

-$$\Delta x(t) = a_2 x(t) + b_2 V(t) + c$$
+$$\Delta x(t) = a_2 x(t) + b_2 V(t) + c$$ (5)

-where V is ventilatory flow rates, x is an internal black-box state, and the parameters depend on workload.
-Whereas breathing cannot be varied as systematically and widely as workload, these black-box fits provide strong evidence that ventilation is the main factor causing high-frequency HRV.
+where V is ventilatory flow rates, x is an internal "black box" state, and the parameters depend on workload.
+While breathing cannot be varied as systematically and widely as workload, these black-box fits provide strong evidence that ventilation is the main factor causing high frequency HRV.
 The underlying physiological mechanisms remain unclear, but we now know where to look next.
-In Fig. 6, minute ventilation naturally increases at 50 W, yet HRV goes down, a nonlinear pattern consistent with the trends in Figs. 1 and 3, but more dramatic.
-As Table 2 shows, dynamic fits have little benefit for natural breathing at rest, but modestly reduce the error for the controlled respiratory sweeps at low- and high-frequency breathing.
-In all cases, the frequency of HR oscillations is fit better than the magnitude, suggesting both a dynamic and nonlinear dependence of HR on ventilatory flow rates.
+In Fig. 6, minute ventilation naturally increases at 50 watts, yet HRV goes down, a nonlinear pattern consistent with the trends in Figs. 1, 3, but more dramatic.
+As Table 2 shows, dynamic fits have little benefit for natural breathing at rest, but modestly reduce the error for the controlled respiratory sweeps at low and high frequency breathing.
+In all cases, HR frequency is fit better than the magnitude of the HR oscillations, suggesting both a dynamic and nonlinear dependence of HR on ventilatory flow rates.

-Although RSA magnitude has been used as a measure of vagal function, after many years of research the mechanism of RSA, e.g., whether RSA is due to a central or a baroreflex mechanism, is still debated (16, 40-46).
-Moreover, the data and dynamic fits show a small resonant peak in the frequency response at around 0.1 Hz at 0 W, and the significance of the peak is unclear.
-Of note, this characteristic peak occurred in the fits for every subject (although the exact RR at which it occurs varied), and is consistent with observations in the literature (16, 40).
-(In SI Appendix, we also use both workload and ventilation data as inputs to fit HR data during the easy workout in Fig. 1.)
+Though RSA magnitude has been used as a measure of vagal function, after many years of research, the mechanism of RSA, e.g. whether RSA is due to a central or a baroreflex mechanism, is still debated [38-45].
+Moreover, the data and dynamic fits show a small resonant peak in the frequency response at around 0.1 Hz at 0 watts, and the significance of the peak is unclear.
+Of note, this characteristic peak occurred in the fits for every subject (though the exact RR at which it occurs varied), and is consistent with observations in the literature [38, 39].
+(In SI, we also use both workload and ventilation data as inputs to fit HR data during the easy workout in the Fig. 1.)

-Resolution of these mysteries requires additional measurements such as arterial blood pressure (more invasive human studies), more sophisticated physiological modeling including the mechanical effects of breathing on arterial blood pressure and pulmonary stretch reflexes, plus changing tradeoffs in control of arterial blood pressure at different workloads and HR levels.
-In particular, model 2-5 above assumed continuous ventilation and HRs (i.e., no intrabreath or -beat dynamics), so more detailed modeling of physiological respiratory patterns and their mechanical and metabolic effects is needed.
+Resolution of these mysteries requires additional measurements such as arterial blood pressure (more invasive human studies), more sophisticated physiological modeling including the mechanical effects of breathing on arterial blood pressure and pulmonary stretch reflexes, plus changing tradeoffs in control of arterial blood pressure at different watts and HR levels.
+In particular, Model (5) above assumed continuous ventilation and heart rates (i.e. no intra-breath or -beat dynamics), so more detailed modeling of physiological respiratory patterns and their mechanical and metabolic effects is needed.

-Discussion
+Discussion: